wilddogdesign/puppy/README.md

 Updating
 --------
-Before building a new version of the project, don't forget to update the dependencies.
+Before building a new version of the project, don't forget to update the dependencies if any were added.
 ```
 cd path/to/project
-npm run uptodate
+npm run update-deps
 ```

 Styleguides